seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <div align="center">
     <figure>
         <img src="{{ "/assets/img/loan_cs.png" | relative_url}}" class="img-fluid mt-4" style="width: 75%"  alt="Candidate selection">
         <figcaption> Figure 1 - How the parameters of the Lagrangian optimization problem changed during gradient descent on our loan fairness problem.
-The panels show the values of the (left) primary objective, $f({\theta})$, i.e. the log loss, (middle left) single lagrange multiplier, ${\lambda_1}$, (middle right) high confidence upper bound (HCUB) on the single constraint function, ${g_1}(\theta)$, and finally the Lagrangian $L(\theta,\lambda)$.
+The panels show the values of the (left) primary objective, $f({\theta})$, i.e. the log loss, (middle left) single lagrange multiplier, ${\lambda_1}$, (middle right) high confidence upper bound (HCUB) on the disparate impact constraint function, ${g_1}(\theta)$, and finally the Lagrangian $L(\theta,\lambda)$.
 The dotted lines indicate where the optimum was found.
 The optimum is defined as the feasible solution with the lowest value of the primary objective.
 A feasible solution is one where $\mathrm{HCUB}(g_i(\theta)) \leq 0, i \in \{1 ... n\}$.
 In this example, we only have one constraint and the infeasible region is shown in red in the middle right plot. </figcaption>
     </figure>
 </div>

 Visualizing candidate selection can help you tune your optimization hyperparameters in your spec object.
-For example, if the Seldonian algorithm is returning NSF (i.e. "No solution found"), then you may be able to obtain a solution by running gradient descent for more iterations or with different learning rates or beta values.
+For example, if $\theta$ is never escaping the infeasible region and your Seldonian algorithm is returning NSF (i.e. "No solution found"), then you may be able to obtain a solution by running gradient descent for more iterations or with different learning rates or beta values.
 If you are still seeing NSF after hyperparameter exporation, you may not have enough data or your constraints may be too strict.
 Running a Seldonian Experiment can help determine why you are not able to obtain a solution.
 </p>

 <h3> Running a Seldonian Experiment </h3>